Going in Style: Reception

 Vincent Canby of The New York Times said that the film "means to be both moving and comic" but "never elicits any emotional response more profound than curiosity."

 On Rotten Tomatoes, the film has an 82% approval rating based on 11 reviews.

 Remake

-In 2015, Warner Bros. and New Line Cinema began production on a remake of Going in Style, directed by Zach Braff, written by Theodore Melfi and starring Morgan Freeman, Michael Caine and Alan Arkin.
+In 2015, Warner Bros. and New Line Cinema began production on a remake, also titled Going in Style, directed by Zach Braff, written by Theodore Melfi and starring Morgan Freeman, Michael Caine and Alan Arkin.
 The remake was released on April 7, 2017.